rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 ### [Name Needed][name-needed]

+{{ image_figure(
-![The player orders a selection of blocks to be broken, and a brick wall to be built.](name-needed.gif)
+    alt="The player orders a selection of blocks to be broken, and a brick wall to be built." src="name-needed.gif"
-_The player orders a selection of blocks to be broken, and a brick wall to be built._
+    caption="The player orders a selection of blocks to be broken, and a brick wall to be built.") }}

 [Name Needed][name-needed] by [@DomWilliams0][domwilliams-github] is a one-man effort to produce an open source, intuitive, and high-performance Dwarf